-In order to create a depth map sequence from a RGB sequence, we first scribbled keyframes within an images sequence and computed the depth within each keyframe using our GDT-based approach.
+In order to create a depth map sequence from a RGB sequence, we first scribbled keyframes within an image sequence and computed the depth within each keyframe using our GDTbased approach.
 Then, we applied two different interpolation techniques, the 3D-GDT described in section 3.3 and the DSB-CNN based on the online trained CNN described in section 4, to eventually fill the gaps between the scribbled keyframe depth maps.
 Finally, we compare quantitatively and qualitatively the results of the two interpolation techniques versus ground truth for a set of 9 image sequences containing different scenes: static, dynamic, outdoor, indoor and even an underwater shot (sequence 9).
 The scribbled keyframe depth maps are used for training the network specifically for each sequence.
-In our experiments, we found that training such a network is relatively fast and takes about 10 to 30 min per shot with Nvidia Titan Xp (see section 6 for further details).
-The ground truth depth maps had been obtained from manual cinematic 3D conversion workflow, and are only used for the comparison of both interpolation approaches: 3D-GDT and DSB-CNN.
+The working image resolution is 480x270 pixels and the number of keyframes for each sequence is included in Table 2.
+In our experiments, we found that training such a network is relatively fast and takes about 10 to 30 min per shot with an Nvidia Titan Xp (see section 6 for a further discussion).
+The ground truth depth maps had been obtained from a manual cinematic 3D conversion workflow, and are only used as reference for the depth scribble process and for the comparison of both interpolation approaches.

-Table 2 shows the average mean absolute error (MAE) of interpolated frames (scribbled keyframes excluded) for both techniques versus ground truth depth.
+Table 2 shows the mean absolute error (MAE) of interpolated frames (scribbled keyframes excluded) for both techniques versus ground truth depth.
 For eight over nine sequences the DSB interpolation outperforms the 3D-GDT.
 Furthermore, in the only sequence were the 3D-GDT performs better (sequence 8) the two average mean absolute difference errors are very close.
 We also show per-frame mean absolute error in Fig. 6 for eight of our nine sequences.
 These curves show that the DSB-CNN produces in general more stable results than the 3D-GDT when interpolating between scribbled keyframe depth maps (lower average standard deviation of the mean absolute error).
-Note that this is also the case for sequence 8, despite the slightly higher average error of the DSB-CNN, the curve seems to indicate that temporally the result is more consistent.
+Note that this is also the case for sequence 8, despite the slightly higher average error of the DSB-CNN, the curve seems to indicate that the result is more consistent temporally.
 Fig. 7 shows a visual comparison for several frames of the estimated and the ground truth depth maps from sequence 9.
-In this case the interpolated depth maps using the DSB-CNN are also visually better than the ones interpolated using 3D-GDT.
-The DSB produces more consistent and also more accurate depth maps when comparing to ground truth.
-At this point we need to mention that we scribbled depth values into objects using the ground truth as reference in order to eventually compare our results on the
+In this case the interpolated depth maps using DSB-CNN are also visually better than the ones interpolated using 3D-GDT.
+DSB-CNN produces more consistent and also more accurate depth maps when comparing to ground truth.
+At this point we need to mention that we scribbled depth values into objects using the ground truth as reference in order to eventually compare our results on the same basis.
+In a real production, ground truth is not needed.